pdapanda/3DS_eBook_Reader/README.md

 ## Instructions:
 Place books in a folder named "books" on the *root* of your SD card.

+Use calibre (google it) to convert other formats to .epub.
+Make sure its as strict as possible when converting.

 MUST BE IN A VALID AND COMPLIANT .EPUB FORMAT.
 DRM-FREE EBOOK SHOPS ARE YOUR BEST BET.

+## Building
+You must first install devkitPro, libctru, sf2d, sftd, sfil and the portlibs.
+To get the zip on windows you will also need gnu32 zip + unzip binaries.

+Then run "build-cia.bat" or "build-cia.sh" depending on your platform.

 ## Credits:
 - AlbertoSonic for initial codebase and graphics.